Stratos888/Bocholt-Erleben/MASTER.md

 TASK 1: DETAILPANEL UI STABILIZATION

-STATUS: IN PROGRESS — REGRESSION INVESTIGATION (UI ONLY) — ENTERPRISE FREEZE: BLOCKED
+STATUS: IN PROGRESS — ENTERPRISE GATE CLOSURE WORKPACKS (UI ONLY) — NOT FROZEN

 DEFINITION OF DONE (ENTERPRISE GATE):